Early Real-time Estimation of Infectious Disease Reproduction Number: Network basis

-Using the infectivity function, we can evaluate the probability that transmission occurs across an edge during a specific time period.
-In particular, given the removal time $t_R$ of an individual, the transmissibility $T(\tau,t_R)$ - the probability that the individual transmitted the disease to one of its neighbors before $\tau$ units of time (since acquiring the infection) satisfies \citep{Cox_1984,Newman_2002}:
+Given the infectivity function, one can evaluate the probability that an individual transmits the disease to one of his/her contacts during a specific time period.
+Let $T(\tau)$ denote the probability of disease transmission along one edge for an individual with infection age $\tau$.
+Then $T(\tau)$ satisfies \cite{Cox_1984,Newman_2002}